How To Get Better At Golf Without Lessons

 Harvey said he always taught all his students to practice their short game with only one ball.
 First chip or pitch it on the green, and then go putt it out and try to get up-and-down with it over and over again from different locations and different pins.
 By doing this rather than dumping out a pile of balls and hitting a dozen chip shots in a row to the same pin, you start to emulate golf course situations.

-While home practice is quickly becoming more and more effective, especially since it came to the forefront in 2020, there are a few things that can make it dramatically more efficient
+While home practice is quickly becoming more and more effective, especially since it came to the forefront during Covid, there are a few things that can make it dramatically more efficient.

 Use Training Aids